projectinvestigator/BUGFARM/README.md

 Please download the required datasets to reproduce our experiments from [Zenodo](https://doi.org/10.5281/zenodo.8388299).

 ## Dependencies
-All experiments require Python 3.7 (some experiments may need a higher version, i.e., when using OpenAI API) and a Linux/Mac OS.
+All experiments require Python 3.9 and a Linux/Mac OS.
 Please execute the following to install dependencies and download the projects:

 `sudo bash setup.sh`